 A Timely Warning may be issued for non-Clery Act crimes if it is believed the crime poses a serious or continuing threat to the Campus Community.
 Timely Warnings may be issued to the Campus Community by any of the emergency messaging methods, but most commonly are disseminated by e-mail.
-The University withholds the names of victims as confidential.
-Crimes reported to a pastoral or professional counselor are exempt from reporting requirements.
+The university withholds the names of victims as confidential.
+Timely Warnings are not required for crimes reported confidentially to a pastoral or professional counselor.
 The intent of a Timely Warning is to enable members of the Campus Community to protect themselves.
 Typically, a Timely Warning will include the following information:

-- Reported offense;
+- · Reported offense,

-- Date/time of crime (if known);
+- Date/time of crime (if known),

-- Suspect information (if known);
+- Suspect information (if known),

-- · Solicitation of witness or suspect information; and,
+- Solicitation of witness or suspect information; and,

 - Information that would promote safety and that would aid in the prevention of similar crimes.

-Typically, a Timely Warning message is not regularly issued for incidents reported more than two weeks (fourteen days) after the date of occurrence, as such a delay may not provide an opportunity to react or respond in a timely manner that would aid in the prevention of similar crimes.
+Typically, a Timely Warning message is not regularly issued for incidents reported more than two weeks (fourteen days) after the date of occurrence, as such a delay may not provide an opportunity to react or